Corduroy (book): Plot

-The book tells the story of a teddy bear named Corduroy, displayed on a toy shelf in a department store.
-One day, a young girl named Lisa arrives at the store with her mother and spots the bear.
-She is eager to buy him, but her mother refuses to spend more money.
-In addition, she notices that the bear is missing a button from his overalls and points this out to Lisa in an attempt to convince her that the bear isn't worth it.
+A teddy bear in overalls named Corduroy is displayed in the toy section of a large department store.
+Everyday, he hopes that someone will buy him and keep him as their own.
+One day, a young girl arrives at the store with her mother and spots the bear.
+She is eager to buy him, but her mother refuses to spend more money and points out that the bear is missing a button on his overalls.
+The girl and her mother leave.

-At night, when the shoppers and the people of the department store have gone (and the doors are closed and locked), little Corduroy (when no one is looking) decides to find the missing button himself and goes on a trip around the department store.
-He rides an escalator and takes himself to the second floor.
-There, he finds furniture he has never seen before.
-Corduroy admires the furniture and crawls onto a mattress from one of the beds.
-Meanwhile, he sees something small and round.
-Thinking that one of the mattress buttons is the one he is missing, he pulls hard on it and eventually topples from the bed, knocking over a lamp.
-The store security guard (in the book called a "night watchman") hears the noise from the third floor, discovers the bear, and returns him to the toy department.
+That night, when the shoppers and employees have gone, Corduroy decides to find the missing button himself and goes on a trip around the department store.
+He marvels at an escalator, which he takes to the furniture section of the department store.
+Corduroy marvels at the furniture and crawls onto a bed, where he sees one of the mattress's button-like tufts and thinks it is his missing button.
+Corduroy pulls on it with such force that he topples off the bed and accidentally knocks over a lamp.
+A security guard hears the crash and rushes to the scene, finding Corduroy, whom he returns to the toy section.

-The next day, Lisa comes back with the money she had found in her piggy bank and finally buys Corduroy.
-At home, she sews a button on his shoulder strap and the book ends with them saying that they both had wanted a friend.
-The picture depicts Lisa and Corduroy hugging each other.
+Early the next day, the girl comes back with money she had found in her piggy bank.
+She introduces herself as Lisa and buys Corduroy.
+At home, she sews a button onto Corduroy's overalls, after which Lisa and Corduroy hug, acknowledging how they are glad to have found a friend.